Location: Asheville (online Fall 2024)

 The Master of Accountancy degree is designed to provide students with the necessary foundation for successful careers in public accounting, industry, government, and not-for-profit institutions.
 It prepares students to meet the AICPA and state board 150-hour requirement for licensure as a Certified Public Accountant (CPA).
 A concentration in taxation is available through appropriate elective course selection.

 Core classes of the Master of Accountancy program are offered evenings at our Biltmore Park location.
 The address is 28 Schenck Parkway, Suite 300, at Exit 37 off Interstate 26 in south Asheville.
-Click here for map.
+See the map.
+Starting Fall 2024, the program will be fully online.

 Personal interviews may be requested.
 A minimum GMAT score of 450 is recommended.
 In addition, applicants must present an undergraduate GPA sufficient to demonstrate an acceptable probability of success in graduate level studies.
 Performance in prerequisite coursework will be considered in the decision process.
 Meeting these criteria does not guarantee acceptance.
 The program encourages applications from students with undergraduate degrees in accounting and also from those who have completed degrees in other fields.